YJDoc2/The-Transpiler-Project/project.md

 Add charbuf to support input-able buffers for string<br>

 Support individual character assignment in Strings ?
 NO , only array of strings.<br />
+Added Array Params, Access to Array elements.<br />
+The return type does not need array type, as we cannot assign array base once declared, and there is no support for pointers.
+So only sensible return type that can be array is char \*, which is already used as string type.<br />

 All kind of array requirements : functions with array return types ?
-Array params ? also access of array elements ? <br />
+NO. <br />

+\# test8.c transpiled from test8.tpp for testing array params in functions<br />

 Add Assignment statement <br />
-also make sure one cannot assign to array-type vars (done, as one cannot access arary-types without subscript ?)<br />

 ## Stage 5